jtsampson/notes/reading-list/README.md

   - Notes: I couldn't get past the first chapter...my mind kept drifting.
 ### Other Voices, Other Rooms
   - Author: Truman Capote
   - Notes: I saw `Capote (2005)` on Netflix and thought this might be good.
-As I read I wondered if bits of is were autobiographical, turns out it was (or at least people think it is.
+As I read I wondered if bits of it were autobiographical, turns out they were (or at least wikipedia thinks so).
-  -